 A breast reduction procedure, also called reduction mammaplasty, is a surgical procedure that removes excess fatty and glandular tissues from the breasts.
 For many women, overly large breasts can cause problems like chronic back and neck pain, difficulty exercising, and psychological discomfort.
 If you feel that your breasts are affecting your quality of life, a breast reduction can help you achieve a breast size that is more comfortable and flattering for your body size and shape.
 The Plastic Surgery Institute of Miami provides superior plastic surgery services including breast reduction procedures for patients in the Coral Gables and Miami, FL areas.

-- Consultation for a Breast Reduction
+- 7 Breast Reduction Experts

 The truth is that overly large breasts (a condition known as macromastia), can cause emotional distress and real physical pain.
 If your breasts are overly large or drooping, you may feel like everyone notices them when they meet you.
 Disproportionally large breasts can make you look heavier, which can lead to depression or self-consciousness.
 You may also have trouble finding clothes that fit or suffer from skin irritation under your breasts, or indentions caused by your bra straps.
 You may suffer from neck or back pain or other discomforts, especially when exercising.
 Breast reduction can provide permanent relief from these issues and help patients improve their quality of life.

 According to The American Society of Aesthetic Plastic Surgery (ASAPS), over 112,000 breast reductions are performed in the United States every year.
 It should be noted that even though breast reductions are frequently performed to alleviate a medical condition, you do not have to have a related medical issue to undergo a breast reduction in Miami Florida.
 If you feel that your breasts are too large or are causing you emotional distress, or you simply want a more proportional breast size, a breast reduction may be the ideal solution for you.
+Overly large breasts can cause emotional distress and real physical pain.

 By reducing and reshaping the breasts, many patients find that they can live more satisfying lives, often engaging in activities that may have been uncomfortable before because of overly large breasts.
 When performed by an expert plastic surgeon, a breast reduction can help to provide relief from heavy breasts that may have placed a strain on your neck and back.
 The benefits of a breast reduction may also include: